pelias/documentation/use-cors.md

 ## Cross-Origin Resource Sharing (CORS)

 `CORS` is the recommended standard for allowing your web browser and a web server to negotiate and allow requests to be made across domain contexts. `CORS` is supported in modern Chrome, Firefox, Safari, and Internet Explorer (10+) web browsers.
-It became an official W3C Recommendation on the 16th January 2014.
+It became a [W3C Recommendation](https://www.w3.org/TR/cors/) in 2014.

 You don’t need to do anything special to use `CORS` with JavaScript in a modern browser.
-Your web browser and our servers will automatically negotiate the cross-origin request.
+Your web browser and the Mapzen Search servers will automatically negotiate the cross-origin request.
 For example, to make a `CORS` request with `jQuery`, you’d make your request like you were performing it within the context of your own domain.

 For a full list of supported browsers see: http://caniuse.com/#feat=cors